July 17, 2007

 The bedroom where Clara Montgomery gave birth to her daughter Lucy Maud Montgomery at the Lucy Maud Montgomery Birthplace in New London, Prince Edward Island, Canada, photograph copyright World of Anne Shirley

-The house has been furnished with non-original Victorian pieces to give visitors a sense of what the home might have looked like at the time of Montgomery’s birth.
+The house has been furnished with authentic Victorian pieces to give visitors a sense of what the home might have looked like at the time of Montgomery’s birth.
 There are quilts, flowers made from human hair, and a stove and cooking utensils from the time period.
+The home overlooks the New London Harbour and sand dunes, which feature in Montgomery's writings.

 The special exhibits include a replica of L.M.
 Montgomery's wedding dress, veil, and shoes from her marriage to Ewen MacDonald.